LucaInvernizzi/hello-world/README.md

 # hello-world
 First GitHub repository

 Don't know if I will ever use this one!
+(Now I know, I still like this to be in front page, tho :) )

 This is a very good way to learn how to use github!
 Cool idea!